-Demonstrating transportation conformity is an elaborate and time-consuming process that uses travel demand and emissions modeling to forecast motor vehicle emissions at various intervals out to at least 20 years.
+Demonstrating transportation conformity is an elaborate and time-consuming process that uses travel demand and emissions modeling to forecast motor vehicle emissions at various intervals out to at least 20 years into the future.
 These projections are then compared to "budgets" that act as a ceiling on mobile emissions.
 Historically, the vast majority of emissions reductions from transportation sources have been from improved vehicle and fuel technologies.
 Additionally, measures such as HOV lanes, public transportation investments, bicycle lanes, retrofitting or scrapping older vehicles, and restrictions on the use of certain fuels have contributed modest reductions in motor vehicle emissions over the past twenty years.
-A conformity lapse occurs when a nonattainment area, for one or more of EPA's criteria pollutants (i.e., ozone, carbon monoxide, particulate matter, etc.) cannot show that the transportation-related emissions, from their investment plans, programs, and projects fall below certain upward limits (i.e., "budgets").
+A conform ity lapse occurs when a nonattainment area, for one or more of EPA's criteria pollutants (i.e., ozone, carbon monoxide, particulate matter, etc.) cannot show that the transportation-related emissions from their investment plans, programs, and projects, fall below certain upward limits (i.e., "budgets").

 Unlike automatic sanctions, a conformity lapse occurs immediately after a determination that an MPO's transportation plan is insufficient.
 By statute, areas must demonstrate transportation conformity within one year of an EPA nonattainment designation (see ozone rule timeline in table 1).
-In some cases-specifically, areas previously designated as in nonattainment-localities may get an additional one-year grace period prior to entering a conformity lapse.
-Conformity lapses can affect both highway and transit projects, and federally-funded as well as non-federally funded projects in need of federal approvals or permits from a host of federal agencies to proceed.5 It is important to note that projects slated to receive any federal funding, no matter how small the amount, can be put at risk by a conformity lapse.
+In some cases specifically, areas previously designated as in nonattainment-localities may get an additional one-year grace period prior to entering a conformity lapse.
+Conformity lapses can affect both highway and transit projects, and federallyfunded as well as non-federally funded projects in need of federal approvals or permits from a host of federal agencies to proceed.
+It is important to note that projects slated to receive any federal funding, no matter how small the amount, can be put at risk by a conformity lapse.
+When an area enters a conformity lapse, only certain projects can proceed.
+These projects are: